dodyg/practical-aspnetcore/README.md

-# 128 samples for aspnetcore fundamentals (updated daily)
+# 129 samples for aspnetcore fundamentals (updated daily)

 ## Note

 If you are studying ASP.NET Core, I am lurking on this [Gitter Channel](https://gitter.im/DotNetStudyGroup/aspnetcore).

+### MVC and SignalR

+There is a dedicated samples for ASP.NET Core MVC 2.1 [here (3 samples)](/projects/mvc) and ASP.NET Core Signal R 2.1 [here (0 sample)](/projects/signalr).
+The rest of projects here are for ASP.NET Core only.

 ## Welcome

 The goal of this project is to enable .NET programmers to learn the new ASP.NET Core stack from the ground up directly from code.
-I will not address ASP.NET Core MVC in this project.
 There is so much power in the underlying ASP.NET Core stack.
 Don't miss them!

 You should download the **latest release version** [.NET Core SDK](https://www.microsoft.com/net/download/core#/sdk) to be able to run these samples.